ReiErt/Embedded_C/README.md

- ﻿# Embedded projects in C for Atmega328p
- # all projects are written bare metal in rtl
+ ﻿# Embedded projects in C for the Atmega328p all projects are written bare metal in rtl